PolMine/polmineR/README.md

 devtools::install_github("PolMine/polmineR", ref = "dev")
 ```

+The development version of polmineR may require the installation of a
+development version of the RcppCWB: polmineR interacts with the Corpus
+Workbench (CWB) via RcppCWB, an R package which exposes the C-level
-If you also want or want to install a development version of RcppCWB,
+functions of the CWB.
+If you want or need to install a development
-several system dependencies need to be fulfilled for compiling the
+version of RcppCWB, several system dependencies need to be fulfilled for
-package from source.
+compiling the package from source.
 See the [README of the RcppCWB GitHub
 repository](https://github.com/PolMine/RcppCWB) for instructions.

 #### Checking the installation